rackerlabs/support-how-to/content/cloud-dns/cloud-dns-faq.md

 #### Can this service be used for Dedicated Servers?

 No. The Cloud DNS service is only available for Cloud account resources.
-Managed and Dedicated customers with RackConnect (that is customers who also have a Cloud account) have access, but can only use the service to manage DNS for their Rackspace Cloud resources.
+Managed and Dedicated customers with RackConnect (that is, customers who also have a Cloud account) have access but can only use the service to manage DNS for their Rackspace Cloud resources.

 #### How does this work for Hybrid customers?